Queen Victoria: Widowhood and isolation

 Palmerston died in 1865, and after a brief ministry led by Russell, Derby returned to power.
 In 1866, Victoria attended the State Opening of Parliament for the first time since Albert's death.
 The following year she supported the passing of the Reform Act 1867 which doubled the electorate by extending the franchise to many urban working men, though she was not in favour of votes for women.
 Derby resigned in 1868, to be replaced by Benjamin Disraeli, who charmed Victoria.
 "Everyone likes flattery," he said, "and when you come to royalty you should lay it on with a trowel."
 With the phrase "we authors, Ma'am", he complimented her.
 Disraeli's ministry only lasted a matter of months, and at the end of the year his Liberal rival, William Ewart Gladstone, was appointed prime minister.
 Victoria found Gladstone's demeanour far less appealing; he spoke to her, she is thought to have complained, as though she were "a public meeting rather than a woman".

 In 1870 republican sentiment in Britain, fed by the Queen's seclusion, was boosted after the establishment of the Third French Republic.
 A republican rally in Trafalgar Square demanded Victoria's removal, and Radical MPs spoke against her.
 In August and September 1871, she was seriously ill with an abscess in her arm, which Joseph Lister successfully lanced and treated with his new antiseptic carbolic acid spray.
 In late November 1871, at the height of the republican movement, the Prince of Wales contracted typhoid fever, the disease that was believed to have killed his father, and Victoria was fearful her son would die.
 As the tenth anniversary of her husband's death approached, her son's condition grew no better, and Victoria's distress continued.
 To general rejoicing, he recovered.
 Mother and son attended a public parade through London and a grand service of thanksgiving in St Paul's Cathedral on 27 February 1872, and republican feeling subsided.

 On the last day of February 1872, two days after the thanksgiving service, 17-year-old Arthur O'Connor, a great-nephew of Irish MP Feargus O'Connor, waved an unloaded pistol at Victoria's open carriage just after she had arrived at Buckingham Palace.
-Brown, who was attending the Queen, grabbed him and O'Connor was later sentenced to 12 months' imprisonment, and a birching.
+Brown, who was attending the Queen, grabbed him; O'Connor was later sentenced to 12 months' imprisonment and a birching.
 As a result of the incident, Victoria's popularity recovered further.